A Canadian doctor who died while caring for Ireland's Great Hunger victims was honored by the city of Toronto in 2021 with the opening of a new park.

 A member of a prominent Anglican family, Grasett showed compassion to reach out and help predominately Catholic Irish emigrants and, along with his colleagues, he played a critical role in the care of the sick Irish.

-Dr. George Robert Grasett Park was scheduled to open this year, but the emergence of the COVID-19 pandemic has pushed the opening back until the summer of 2021.
+Dr. George Robert Grasett Park was scheduled to open in 2020, but the emergence of the COVID-19 pandemic has pushed the opening back until the summer of 2021.

 However, the Ireland Park Foundation, which helped to bring about the park's opening, said that it still wanted to mark the occasion of Grasatt's death and provide inspiration during the current global health crisis.